offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 To enable/disable fuzzy skin set the property **Fuzzy skin** to either ...

 * **Contour**, which targets just the outer walls on the outside perimeter.
-* **Counter and hole**, which targets the outer walls on both the outside perimeter and the perimeters of any holes.
+* **Contour and hole**, which targets the outer walls on both the outside perimeter and the perimeters of any holes.
 * **All walls**, which targets inner and outer walls on both the outside perimeter and the perimeters of any holes (jitters inner walls as well).
 * **None(allow paint)**, which targets specific walls on the object to make fuzzy via the fuzzy skin paint tool.
 See subsection on fuzzy skin painting.
 * **Disable**, which disables fuzzy skin entirely.

 If enabled, the parameter ...

 * **Fuzzy skin point distance** controls the interval at which the jitter is updated.
-For example, setting it to 1mm produces smoother grooves vs 0.2mm because the toolhead's position is getting a randomly offset every 1mm instead of 0.2mm.
+For example, setting it to 1mm produces smoother grooves vs 0.2mm because the toolhead's position is getting randomly offset every 1mm instead of 0.2mm.
 * **Fuzzy skin !!thickness!!** controls the depth of the nozzle jitter, making the fuzziness more pointy.
 A value too high may cause overhang issues.
 * **Fuzzy skin generator mode** controls how fuzzy skin is printed.
 A value of ...

   * **Displacement** jitters the toolhead's position out, creating a fuzziness but there'll likely be a gap between the fuzzed outer wall and inner walls / infill.
   * **Extrusion** jitters the toolhead's extrusion to be more/less (nozzle position stays un-jittered).
-  * **Combined** combines both **Displacement** and **Extrusion**, with the intention that **Displacement**'s gap are filled with the extra filament extruded from **Extrusion**.
+  * **Combined** combines both **Displacement** and **Extrusion**, with the intention that **Displacement**'s gaps are filled with the extra filament extruded from **Extrusion**.

 * **Fuzzy skin noise type** controls which algorithm is used to generate the noise that the toolhead's jittering is !!based!! off of.
 * **Apply fuzzy skin to first layer** controls whether the first layer's walls should have fuzzy skin applied.